 Three children walk holding hands; the middle one trips but the held hands catch the fall.

-And you were not alone.
+You were not alone.

-Others walked beside you.
+Others walked the road with you.

-When one of you fell,
+When one of you slipped,

-the others held on.
+the rest held on.

 "A threefold cord is not quickly broken." — Ecclesiastes 4:12